thaysom22/gitpod-full-template-dec2020/README.md

 * 'Click to Play' section moved to left of scoreboard section on mobile view for consistent positioning of key interactive component of application across viewport sizes
 * Scoreboard of current player will be highlighted during turn
 * Footer mobile viewport wireframe layout replicated on tablet and desktop viewports because it looks good and because footer display is toggle on/off there is no need to conserve vertical space
+* Layout on desktop viewport changed significantly: header made consistent with mobile and tablet viewports so that info icon remains at top right of viewport.
+Scoreboard is displayed on left of gameboard below 'click-to-play' component.

 ## 2. Features